In my previous Roth IRA basics post, I received the following question from a reader, Julia:

 What is a Backdoor Roth IRA?

-A Backdoor Roth IRA is a way for high income earners to make Roth IRA contributions through the ‘back door’ by first making non-deductible contributions to a Traditional IRA, and then converting those contributions to a Roth IRA.
+A Backdoor Roth IRA is a way for high income earners to make Roth IRA contributions through the ‘back door’ by first making non-deductible contributions to a Traditional IRA, and then converting those contributions to a Roth IRA (which are also non-deductible, but have income limits for contributions).
 Doing so allows for incremental positive long-term tax-advantaged retirement savings.

 High income earners, specifically those who are above the Roth IRA income limits, cannot contribute directly to a Roth IRA.
 In order to reap the benefits of a Roth IRA, they must take advantage of an IRS loophole and contribute through the non-deductible Traditional-to-Roth conversion instead.
 There is no income limit on making a non-deductible contribution to a Traditional IRA.